In action from 1 February 2021 / Page UPDATED 01 JUNE 2021

 Following are conditions for entry:

-- They must travel by air directly from the countries listed, including transit travel through third countries; (Land and Sea borders are closed).
+- They must travel directly from the countries listed, including transit travel through third countries; (Land and Sea borders are now open).

 - They must present a negative PCRexamination document, conducted 72 hours before travel to Georgia.